Who will control my data?

 We will use the:

 - information provided on your application form and

 to assess eligibility.
 We strongly recommend that you read the information and guidance provided at www.cornwall.gov.uk/admissions.
 Or you can request this from the School Admissions Team.
 This will help you to understand what information will be used during the allocation process.
 In particular the school’s oversubscription criteria.

 As part of the school place allocation process we may need to refer to information that:

 already hold about your child.
 This information will be used to allow us to carry out the admissions process following the agreed policies.
 This information may be shared with prospective schools to allow them to:

 - ensure that the appropriate support is in place for your child on admission

 Information referred to could include details about behaviour, attendance or safeguarding.
-The information may also be used to allow us to consider your application under the Fair Access Protocol (in-year applications only).
+The information may also be used to allow us to consider your application under the Fair Access Protocol.
+This is for in-year applications only.

 How will you use the data and information I provide?